-This discussion and analysis should be read in conjunction with our unaudited condensed financial statements and accompanying notes included in this report and the audited financial statements and notes thereto included in our Annual Report on Form 10-K for the year ended December 31, 2001 as filed with the Securities and Exchange Commission.
+This discussion and analysis should be read in conjunction with our financial statements and accompanying notes included elsewhere in this report.
 Operating results are not necessarily indicative of results that may occur in future periods.

-The following discussion contains forward-looking statements based upon current expectations that are within the meaning of the Private Securities Reform Act of 1995.
+This document contains forward-looking statements that are based upon current expectations that are within the meaning of the Private Securities Reform Act of 1995.
 It is the Company's intent that such statements be protected by the safe harbor created thereby.
-Our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
-Examples of such forward-looking statements include, but are not limited to: statements about our future operating losses and anticipated operating and capital expenditures; statements about the potential benefits of our product candidates; statements relating to the timing, breadth, status or anticipated results of the clinical development of our product candidates; statements relating to the protection of our intellectual property; statements about expected future sources of revenue; statements about potential competitors or competitive products; statements about future market acceptance of our products; statements about expenses increasing substantially or fluctuating; statements about future expectations regarding trade secrets, technological innovations, licensing agreements and outsourcing of certain business functions; statements about future non-cash charges related to option grants; statements about anticipated hiring; statements about the sufficiency of our current resources to fund our operations over the next twelve months; statements about increasing cash requirements; statements about future negative operating cash flows; statements about fluctuations in our operating results; and statements about development of our internal systems and infrastructure.
-Such forward-looking statements involve risks and uncertainties, including, but not limited to, those risks and uncertainties relating to difficulties or delays in development, testing, regulatory approval, production and marketing of the Company's product candidates, unexpected adverse side effects or inadequate therapeutic efficacy of the Company's drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials are not indicative of future results of clinical trials); the uncertainty of patent protection for the Company's intellectual property or trade secrets or potential infringement of the intellectual property rights or trade secrets of third parties; and the Company's ability to obtain additional financing if necessary.
+Forward-looking statements involve risks and uncertainties and our actual results and the timing of events may differ significantly from the results discussed in the forward-looking statements.
+Examples of such forward-looking statements include, but are not limited to: statements about future operating losses and anticipated operating and capital expenditures; statements about the potential benefits of our drug candidates; statements relating to the timing or anticipated results of our clinical development of its drug candidates; the size of the potential market for our products, upcoming announcements by the Company; statements relating to the utility of our intellectual property; statements about expected future sources of revenue and capital; statements about potential competitors or products; statements about future market acceptance of our drug candidates; statements about expenses increasing substantially or fluctuating; statements about future expectations regarding trade secrets, technological innovations, licensing agreements about the sufficiency of our current resources to fund our operations over the next twelve months; statements about increasing cash requirements; statements about future negative operating cash flows; statements about fluctuations in our operating results; statements about potential additional applications of our technology; and statements about development of our internal systems and infrastructure.

+Such forward-looking statements involve risks and uncertainties, including, but not limited to, those risks and uncertainties relating to difficulties or delays in development, testing, regulatory approval, production and marketing of the Company's drug candidates, unexpected adverse side effects or inadequate therapeutic efficacy of the Company's drug candidates that could slow or prevent product approval (including the risk that current and past results of clinical trials are not indicative of future results of clinical trials), the uncertainty of patent protection for the Company's intellectual property or trade secrets, potential infringement of the intellectual property rights or trade secrets of third parties and the Company's ability to obtain additional financing if necessary.
 In addition such statements are subject to the risks and uncertainties discussed in the "Risk Factors" section and elsewhere in this document.